shanemcd/shanemcd.github.io/content/posts/02-how-i-made-this-website.md

 ## Markdown, please

 As I've gotten older, I've begun to care more about retaining full control of my data.
-I've also developed more of a propensity towards simplicity, and that involves searching out things that I'm able to understand and easily navigate. tools that just get out of my way.
+I've also developed more of a propensity towards simplicity, and that involves searching out things that I'm able to understand and easily navigate.
+Tools that just get out of my way.
 At this point, writing in Markdown has become second nature.
 I find myself using it even I don't mean to.

 ### Obsidian